programble/eleventhbot/README.md

 ## Setup

-First, fetch the dependencies:
+First, fetch the dependencies.

 ```sh
 bundle install
 ```

-You can use Bundler's `--without` option to leave out dependencies of plugins you don't plan to use:
+You can use Bundler's `--without` option to leave out dependencies of plugins you don't plan to use.

 ```sh
 bundle install --without lastfm